Small Plane Accidents

 On March 9, 2015, one of these accidents occurred in Fort Myers.
 Gregory Piehl was flying his 85-year-old mother Donna in a recently purchased private plane and crash-landed in a parking lot on the corner of Colonial Blvd and US 41, unable to reach the landing space at Page Field.
 Unfortunately, the injuries sustained by Donna Piehl in the crash resulted in her death.
 In December, a National Transportation Safety Board report concluded that the crash was a result of pilot error leading to an engine failure.

 The accident in Fort Myers was an example of the FAA’s leading cause of small aircraft accidents: loss of control in-flight.
 Some of the other causes the FAA lists include:

 - System component failure

 - Structural or design problems

 While the rate of general aviation accidents has declined over the years, the bottom line is smaller aircraft designs and the variety of experience in pilot training lead to accidents that can result in the injury or death of those aboard or even on the ground.
 Sometimes, these accidents are the result of negligible acts on the part of the pilot or owner of the aircraft.
 It is important to know your rights when involved in a general aviation accident.

-If you or someone you know has suffered from an injury sustained in a general aviation accident, it is important to seek legal counsel to get the justice you deserve.
-The knowledgeable attorneys at Goldstein, Buckley, Cechman, Rice, and Purtz have over 50 years of legal experience in dealing with personal injuries.
+If you or someone you know has suffered from an injury sustained in small plane accidents, it is important to seek legal counsel to get the justice you deserve.
+The knowledgeable attorneys at Goldstein, Buckley, Cechman, Rice & Purtz have over 50 years of legal experience in dealing with personal injuries.
 Contact us today to schedule a free consultation.